-Place the back fabric to be wrong side up, in that (as you can see in the photo) the good side of your back fabric will be facing the good side of your work piece.
+Place the back fabric onto the front of the pillow so that (as you can see in the photo) the good side of your back fabric will be facing the good side of your worked piece.
 Stitching the back fabric on is worked rather blindly.

-With the three layers (front, piping, back fabric) in place, I use my fingertips to feel the sew line of the piping to the front fabric and pushed the piping slightly inward so that the sewing machine’s needle did not snag it.
+With the layers, back and front with piping sewn in place, use fingertips to feel the sew line of the piping to the front fabric and pushed the piping slightly inward so that the sewing machine’s needle does not snag it.

 It is through this open area that I stick my (take jewelry off first) hand in, grab a corner and begin to pull the pillow to be right side out.

 Take your time pulling the pillow to be right side out.
 When the pillow is all the way turned out do a check of your corners and other machine sewn areas.

 For a sharp edge pillow I like to use loose filling, which I rip/pull into 2-3 inch fluffy balls and push them into the pillow’s inside.
 One reason I like using the loose filling is that I do not have to try and find a formed pillow of the correct size and second, I can make the pillow’s stuffing as soft or dense as I like.

 Adding the filling I first push filling into the corners, then along the sides and finally into the center.

 Hand sewing closes up this access opening along the seam.

 I find a sharp, ironed creased along the stitch line on the back fabric helps me as I hand sew the access opening close.

 Designer for the Fall Leaf pillow is Elsa Williams.
 This kit was produced in the 1980’s and is one of my eBay finds.
 10 x 13 design printed on Belgium linen which I embroidered and finished as a 12-inch square pillow.